 What do I do if benefits were taken from my card and I did not receive the food items from the store?

-If you think the store has made an error you MUST call Customer Service as soon as you become aware of the mistake.
+If you think the store has made an error you MUST call/go into your clinic as soon as you become aware of the mistake.
 Neither the store nor the WIC Clinics are able to return the items to your Nevada WIC EBT Card.
-You must call Customer Service to file a claim.
+Your clinic will be able to call the State WIC office to report and/or file a claim.

 When do I call Customer Service?